upr-fvx/universal-pokemon-randomizer-fvx/website/acks.md

 ## Direct code contributors

-Since Dabomstew opened up the Randomizer to open source developer, a number of people have worked directly on the Randomizer's codebase.
+Since Dabomstew opened up the Randomizer to open source development, a number of people have worked directly on the Randomizer's codebase.
 They are listed here.
 The names used are taken from git, and they are sorted according to when their first git commit (code contribution) was made.
 For more information on who did what, browse [the project's source code/version control](https://github.com/upr-fvx/universal-pokemon-randomizer-fvx).

 - Dabomstew
 - toddblove